 The problem of this approach is it is usually more surgery than is needed.
 It doesn’t always solve the problem and can lead to instability, perforation, recurring obstruction due to cartilage memory, and recurring bending of the internal septum leading to persistent breathing difficulty, and lastly a persistent curvature in the appearance of the nose.

 No, septoplasty is not a cosmetic procedure and yes, it is a functional procedure that may be covered by insurance.
+However, I do not accept insurance at my San Francisco plastic surgery practice.
 Often, insurance carriers will not authorize treatment of a crooked nose since the nasal obstruction associated with it can be fixed with traditional septoplasty techniques.
 This sometimes results in suboptimal correction.

 In order to achieve an optimal correction, a more technically-difficult procedure is required.
 At my San Francisco plastic surgery practice, I perform septoplasty surgery by repositioning the prominent portion of the curved septum.
 This technique is more effective in reducing breathing obstructions and maintaining the structural stability of the nose since it can often be done without sacrifice of cartilage and bone, which are vital to the support of the nose.
 The side benefit of this septoplasty technique is a straighter-appearing nose.
 This takes more time and effort and of course more skill to execute the required techniques.